 To View Our Range Of Art Deco Lamps Please Click Here

-Art Deco Bronze Figurine Lamp Light Statue 1920s
+Art Deco Light

 Art deco lighting is characterized by geometrical patterns and symmetrical details, employing distinctive finishes for a unique, futuristic effect.
 Examples include tiers of elongated architectural forms of stepped finials and skyscraper shades.
 Traditionally art deco lights were used in municipal and commercial buildings.
 Today, you can use them to create focal points in homes regardless of the interior décor style.